 - Which Breeds of Dogs are Outlawed in the UK?

 - Where Can I Read More About Dog Bites?

 Dogs, being the best friend of a man, sometimes go wild and turn against humans that can lead to serious injuries.
-Every year tens of millions of people are bitten by stray and pet dogs, many of which occur in the UK, and as a result, are injured badly.
+Every year tens of millions of people are bitten by stray and pet dogs, many of which occur in the UK, and as a result are injured badly.
 Unfortunately, dog bites are common in UK and breeds that create this chaos tend to be Pitt Bulls, Rottweiler and Terriers.
 However, other breeds can also land a bite on you if its wild instinct gets charged up and can cause a serious wound.

-A dog bite can cause serious health effects that include severe bacterial infections of soft tissues and bones, which can be fatal, and also a deep bruise may appear near the affected area.
+A dog bite can cause serious health effects that include severe bacteria infections of soft tissues and bones, which can be fatal, and also a deep bruise may appear near the affected area.
 Sepsis in asplenic patients is also another fatal effect.

-Dog bites can not only harm you physically but also psychologically too, as your traumatic experience may leave you too afraid to approach other friendly dogs.
+Dog bites can not only harm you physically, but also psychologically too, as your traumatic experience may leave you too afraid to approach other friendly dogs.
 Typically the negligence of the dog owners towards their pet can be what turns a dog against humans.

 If you have suffered a dog bite injury you are eligible to make a compensation claim for your injuries.
 After you are bitten by a dog your injuries may keep you off work, or you may need to pay expensive treatment as a result of something that was not your fault.
-Your compensation claim will cover all of the expenses you have had to pay, any losses incurred, and will also compensate you for any injuries and trauma you have received.
+Your compensation claim will cover all expenses you have had to pay, any losses incurred, and will also compensate you for any injuries and trauma you have received.